microsoft/fluentui/rfcs/react-components/convergence/provider-style-overrides.md

 ## Detailed Design or Proposal

-#### Pros and Cons

-- 👍 No extra code changes necessary
-- 👍 Users will understand what the problem is
-- 👍 API Consistency (The same pattern must be adopted if user wants their own renderer with RendererProvider)

-- 👎 Extra effort to override one single component
-- 👍/👎 `TextDirectionProvider` should be re-exported

 ### Specific API for overriding provider styles

 The `FluentProvider` internally suffers from the same problem.
 This is solved by using `@griffel/core` so that